 The Board of Directors have approved a Remuneration Policy.
-The aim of this policy is to ensure that risk-taking incentives provided by our remuneration practices are consistent with our risk appetite and do not encourage unauthorised or unwanted risk-taking that would otherwise breach our appetite.
+The aim of this policy is to ensure that risk-taking incentives provided by our remuneration practices are consistent with our risk appetite and do not encourage unauthorised or unwanted risk-taking that would otherwise breach our appetite, whilst also ensuring that we are able to attract, develop and retain skilled individuals.